 The report identifies that feeling appreciated is one of the top drivers of happiness.
 Appreciation is particularly important to younger employees and is the strongest driver of happiness for men under 35.
 Feeling appreciated also ranks second for men over 55 years of age, who also appreciate good team management.
 Feeling appreciated at work leads to happier employees.

 Treating women with fairness and respect

-, the government tackled these issues head-on.
+In New Zealand, the government tackled these issues head-on.
 It produced resources to coach HR professionals and managers about the fair and respectful operation of an organisation’s policies and practices.
 When every company policy and practice is exercised with fairness and respect, this leads to a greater sense of happiness.
 In turn, this leads to greater levels of employee appreciation for women.